 The service was created to connect Queens Public Library users with books they want to read but are not found in our online catalog.
 All suggested books that are approved for purchase will be put on hold when they arrive for the person who made the first suggestion for the book.
-Please be aware that there is a fee for books on hold that are not picked up in a timely manner, so please plan accordingly.

 That depends on the availability of the book.
 We make no promises regarding delivery time but, on average, most books will be ready to pick-up in 7-10 business days after approval.
 Any orders not filled within 90 days will be automatically canceled (except for books in languages other than English, which can take much longer).

 ISBN is an abbreviation for International Standard Book Number.
 It can be found in the product details section on such sites as Amazon.com and barnesandnoble.com.
 It can help to eliminate confusion between different editions of a book or different books with the same title.
 The ISBN is especially helpful for books not written in English.
 Most books have 2 ISBNs, one 10 digits and the other 13 digits.
 We prefer the 13 digit ISBN.
 The ISBN is not required because not every book has one.

 Since every Queens Public Library branch has its own budget and collection development plan, we want to make sure that the Suggest-A-Purchase budget is not spent on items already on order.
 Items still not available in our catalog 30 days after release are usually safe from redundancy.
 This policy also decreases any confusion about who is first in line to reserve the title.

 While Queens Public Library would love to provide an online suggestion service for every format, budget and staff limitations keep us restricted to our most popular formats; books, DVDs and CD audiobooks.
 We do plan on expanding the service when the necessary resources become available.